DMX User Guide¶

 - the date of the last modification and the respective author’s user name

-- the workspace this item is in as well as the workspace owner’s name
+- the Workspace this item resides in as well as the workspace owner’s name

-- all topicmaps the item is currently revealed on
+- all Topicmaps the item is visible (not hidden) on

-Note that in contrast to the Meta tab the “Related tab” lists all related database content, e.g. also topicmaps the item was revealed on at some point in time.
+Note that in contrast to the Meta tab the “Related tab” lists all related database content, e.g. topicmaps an item is part of but currently not visible in (hidden).

 The “View” tab¶